unionai-oss/pandera/docs/source/fastapi.rst

 --------

-With the FastAPI and Pandera integration, you can use Pandera :py:class:`~pandera.model.SchemaModel` types to validate the dataframe inputs and outputs of your FastAPI endpoints.
+With the FastAPI and Pandera integration, you can use Pandera :py:class:`~pandera.core.pandas.model.DataFrameModel` types to validate the dataframe inputs and outputs of your FastAPI endpoints.